 The District has very few options when it comes to making the necessary renovations and upgrades our local schools need.
 The State has been an unreliable partner in funding and provides very limited funding for facilities improvements, so we can’t rely on them to complete the repairs and upgrades our schools need.

-A school improvement bond measure would provide the local control necessary to complete prioritized projects to provide the repairs and upgrades that our schools need.
-In addition, if approved, a measure would help our schools qualify for millions in State matching funds — funds that would otherwise go to other communities.
+Measure Z could provide the local control necessary to complete prioritized projects to provide the repairs and upgrades that our schools need.
+In addition, if approved, Measure Z could help our schools qualify for millions in State matching funds — funds that would otherwise go to other communities.

 Has our community supported local funding for school improvements before?